arshpreet8051/Clustering/README.md

 - [Contributing](#contributing-)
 - [License](#license-)

-## Introduction :star: :octocat:
+## Introduction

 Clustering is a fundamental technique in machine learning and data analysis, used to group similar data points together.
 This repository provides implementations and examples of two well-known clustering algorithms: K-Means and Hierarchical Clustering.

-If you find this repository useful, consider giving it a star :star: and following my GitHub account :eyes:.
+If you find this repository useful, consider giving it a :octocat:  :star: star  :star: :octocat: and following my GitHub account :eyes:.
 Your support motivates me to continue creating and sharing more open-source projects!

 ## Algorithms